mgcooper/icemodel/icemodel/+icemodel/+column/README.md

 - `icemodel.column.accumulate_vapor_budget`
 - `icemodel.column.accumulate_remesh_budget`
 - `icemodel.column.initialize_remesh_ledger`
-  - returns the zeroed per-event remesh ledger. `merge_thin_layers` is its only caller and returns the filled struct as its opt-in eighth output
+  - returns the zeroed ledger for one remesh pass. `merge_thin_layers` is its only caller.
+That function returns the filled struct as its optional eighth output
   - the three accumulators update ledger state rather than returning standalone event terms, which is why they are named `accumulate_*_budget`.
 They keep the diagnostic ledger out of the timestep driver; call them once per